Close

 opens in a new windowNorthern Stars by Glenn Grant & David G. Hartwell

-Image Place holder of - 6 From the earliest days of modern science fiction, Canada has given readers some of the most important authors in the field–and many of the finest stories.
+opens in a new windowPlace holder of - 19 From the earliest days of modern science fiction, Canada has given readers some of the most important authors in the field–and many of the finest stories.
 World Fantasy Award-winning editor David G. Hartwell has teamed up with Canadian writer and critic Glenn Grant to compile Northern Stars, an anthology of stories by the writers who have built Canada’s rich science fiction tradition.
 Now in paperback for the first time, Northern Stars is the definitive overview of science fiction’s northern frontier, a valuable addition to any fan’s library.

 opens in a new windowSpymaster by Margaret Weis & Robert Krammes